Strider II (1990 video game)

+Gameplay

-In the computer versions of Strider II the objective of the game is to rescue the Princess of Planet Magenta from a terrorist group that is keeping her captive.
+The objective of the game is to rescue the Princess of Planet Magenta from a terrorist group that is keeping her captive.
 The controls in the computer version are similar to U.S. Gold's home computer ports of the original Strider, although the character cannot slide nor climb ceilings like in the original game.
 However, he can still climb walls, as well as ropes.
 In addition to his cypher, he can also use a rifle whenever he is standing still.
 If the player character has collected enough energy icons throughout each stage, he will transform into a wheeled robot when confronting the boss at the end of each stage.
 As a robot, Strider can shoot lasers, but cannot jump nor crouch.
 His robot form has a separate health gauge from his regular health gauge as a human.
 When his robot gauge runs out, he will transform back to a human.
 The game consists of five stages.